jbosstm/narayana/vertx/README.md

 Next go into each example directory and see the corresponding readme.

 Note, this was built against Vert.x 2.x and would definitely need revisiting for later versions of Vert.x.
+The module directory contains a Vert.x module for STM - will need updating too for more recent versions of Vert.x.

 --